Skip to content

 manual_recording_3b

-When you click Finish to complete the recording, Rapise will now display the list of populated manual test steps with the embedded screen captures:
+When you click Finish to complete the recording, Rapise displays the populated list of manual test steps with the embedded screen captures:

 manual_recording_4

-Notice that each recorded test step already has a Description and an Expected Result with a screenshot of what the user was doing.
+Notice that each recorded test step already has a Description and an Expected Result, along with a screenshot of the user's actions.
 In addition, the Sample Data contains the equivalent of Rapise automation code for reference.
-This can be useful later if you will decide to automate this test.
+This can be useful later if you decide to automate this test.

 Step 3 - Editing the Steps

-Typically you may want to add some additional steps (e.g. we added a line to describe the process of starting up MS Paint), delete any duplicate/unnecessary steps and reword them so that they make the most sense to the tester.
-In our example we used the manual editing screen to update the steps as follows:
+Typically, you may want to add additional steps (e.g., we added a step to describe the process of starting MS Paint), delete any duplicate or unnecessary steps, and reword them to make the most sense to the tester.
+In our example, we used the manual editing screen to update the steps as follows:

 manual_recording_5

-Click Save to make sure the updates are all saved locally.
-Now before you can execute these tests, you will need to Save them to Spira (our web-based test management system).
+Click Save to ensure all updates are saved locally.
+Before you can execute these tests, you will need to save them to Spira, our web-based test management system.

 Step 4 - Saving to Spira

-Click on the option to Save to Spira, you will be asked to confirm the creation of the document folder in Spira that will hold the test files:
+Click the Save to Spira option.
+You will be asked to confirm the creation of the document folder in Spira where the test files will be stored:

 manual_recording_6

-Click on Create and then click OK in the Synchronize Files dialog.
+Click Create, then click OK in the Synchronize Files dialog.
 The manual test will be saved to Spira.
-You will see that this process adds the unique Spira test step IDs to each step.
-They are displayed using the format [TS:xxx].
-This special token [TS:xxx] can be used in Tester.Assert commands to relate specific verification points with test steps during automated testing.
+This process adds unique Spira test step IDs to each step.
+They are displayed in the format [TS:xxx].
+This special token, [TS:xxx], can be used in Tester.Assert commands to relate specific verification points with test steps during automated testing.

 manual_recording_7

-Now that the test has been saved in Spira, you can click on the View Manual Test in Spira toolbar button to see how the test steps look inside Spira.
+Now that the test has been saved in Spira, you can click the View Manual Test in Spira toolbar button to view the test steps in Spira.

 view manual in spira